Live and Let Die (song): Guns N' Roses version

 American rock band Guns N' Roses covered "Live and Let Die" in 1991.
 It was released as the second single from their 1991 album, Use Your Illusion I, and the fourth out of all the Use Your Illusion singles.
 This cover was commercially successful and was nominated for the Grammy Award for Best Hard Rock Performance at the 35th Annual Grammy Awards in 1993.

-Background
+It was voted third best cover song in a 2008 poll by Total Guitar.

 In the April 1992 issue of Guitar for the Practicing Musician, Slash explained to John Stix how the group came to record the song:

-In his 2007 memoir, Slash credits Rose for his synthesizer work on the track, writing, "When we did 'Live and Let Die', it was all synths – those horns are not horns.
+In his 2007 self-titled memoir, Slash credits Axl Rose for his synthesizer work on the track, writing, "When we did 'Live and Let Die', it was all synths – those horns are not horns.
 What Axl did there was really complex; he spent hours dialing all that shit in, getting the nuances just right, and I have to give him that."

-Chart performance

 Guns N' Roses' cover charted at No. 20 on the US Billboard Album Rock Tracks chart and No. 33 on the Billboard Hot 100.
-Worldwide, the single reached the top five in Ireland, Norway, and the United Kingdom.
+Worldwide, the single reached the top five on the Irish Singles Chart, in Norway, and the UK Singles Chart.
 In Finland, it became the third consecutive number-one single from the Use Your Illusion albums, and it also reached No. 1 in New Zealand for two weeks.

-Music video

 A music video was made in November 1991 featuring the band playing live on stage and showing old pictures.
 The video also was made shortly before Izzy Stradlin's departure, and it is the last video in which he appears.

-In popular culture

 Guns N' Roses' version of this song appears on the soundtrack of the 1997 movie Grosse Pointe Blank.

+In May 2020, Guns N' Roses' version of this song played while President Donald Trump visited a Phoenix, Arizona medical mask factory that was producing masks to prevent deaths during the COVID-19 pandemic, which had killed over 250,000 people worldwide at the time.
+Although White House directives had encouraged all Americans to wear masks in public during this period, Trump did not don a mask while this song played.
+Later that month, the band unveiled a new t-shirt on their website branded “Live N’ Let Die With COVID 45” in reference to Trump's factory visit.
 All proceeds from sales of the t-shirt were donated to the Recording Academy's MusiCares, which provides services and resources to those in need in the music community.